| | | | | | |

 Description

-Chocolate Brownie Hummus – This chocolate hummus (yes, really!) makes an awesome snack with fruit, pretzels, and more.
+This healthy chocolate hummus recipe (yes, really!) makes an awesome snack with fruit, pretzels, and more.
 (Gluten-free, Vegan)

 Ingredients